Sourdough Rye Bread

 Save Culture

-IMPORTANT: Take out 12 cup of the dough to use as a starter for your next loaf.
+Important: Take out 12 cup of the dough to use as a starter for your next loaf.
 Store it in the refrigerator in a tightly closed glass container.

 Final Rising

 When you are satisfied with the “rising” take the loaf pan with the dough out of the oven.
-It should have risen somewhat – with the addition of the extra flour and water stimulating the growth of the culture.

 Baking

-Heat oven to 350 degrees.
+Heat oven to 350° F.

-Bake the loaf for 60–70 minutes or more.
+Bake the loaf for 70 minutes or more.
 Test it for doneness by inserting a long stiff thin wire.
 It should come out clean.

 Eating